Body of Evidence: Pregnancy Changes From the Inside Out

 To the uninitiated—heck, even to those who have done it before—the actual labor and delivery part of pregnancy seems downright impossible.
-(I have to fit what through where?)
+(I have to fit what through where?!)
 But as unmanageable as it seems, your body is designed to do exactly that.
-In fact, it spends roughly 40 weeks preparing for labor, delivery and motherhood, and you’re just along for the ride.
+In fact, it spends roughly 40 weeks preparing for labor, delivery, and parenthood—and you’re just along for the ride.
 Here’s a rundown of some of the changes your body will undergo and the wonderful, surprising, and yes, seriously uncomfortable side effects of riding shotgun.

-Besides those thrilling two lines on the home pregnancy test, one of the first signs of pregnancy is breast tenderness and growth.
-Enlarged breasts are common in the first trimester due to increased levels of estrogen and progesterone, and their growth continues throughout pregnancy.
+Besides those thrilling two lines on the home pregnancy test, the first thing you may notice are changes in your breasts—particularly tenderness and growth.
+Enlarged breasts are common in the first trimester due to increased levels of the hormones estrogen and progesterone, and their growth will continue throughout pregnancy.

-According to Katrina Wu, nurse midwifery instructor at Bethel University, pregnant women often gain about an extra pound in their breasts alone during pregnancy—and that’s not all.
-Larger, darker nipples and areolas, more visible veins and leakage of the thick, yellowish substance known as colostrum are all to be expected as breasts prepare for milk production closer to your due date.
+According to Katrina Wu, MSN, the program director of nurse-midwifery at Bethel University in St. Paul, Minnesota, pregnant people often gain about an extra pound in their breasts alone during pregnancy—and that’s not all.
+Larger, darker nipples and areolas, more visible veins, and leakage of the thick, yellowish substance known as colostrum are all to be expected as breasts prepare for milk production closer to your due date.

 That ever-growing belly can also trigger the infamous belly button pop.
-“We were definitely surprised by how much my belly button could pop,” laughs Jennifer Brannen, mom in Boulder City, Nevada.
-“We called it the eject button that didn’t work.”
-Samantha Weed, MD, of the Department of Obstetrics & Gynecology at the University of Washington Medical Center in Seattle, explains: “As the uterus expands, it tends to push the intestines up and out to the sides.
+Samantha Weed, MD, an OB-GYN practicing in Tacoma, Washington, explains, “As the uterus expands, it tends to push the intestines up and out to the sides.
 From the expansion and pressure, the abdominal wall muscles can start to separate in the midline, which can lead to the belly button ‘pop’ sometimes at the end of the third trimester.”

 Don’t worry—however amusing (or alarming) you may find it, odds are good that as your belly shrinks, your outie will return to its former innie status.

-Mamas-to-be get a front row seat on the hormonal roller coaster thanks to sudden, dramatic increases in estrogen and progesterone with the added bonus of changes to the amount and function of many other pregnancy hormones.
-Not only are these hormonal fluctuations critical to fetal development, they’re also the cause of everything from morning sickness and mood swings to fabulous hair and nails.
+Expecting parents get a front-row seat on the hormonal roller coaster thanks to sudden, dramatic increases in estrogen and progesterone.
+Plus, there’s also the added bonus of changes to the amount and function of many other pregnancy hormones.
+Not only are these hormonal fluctuations critical to fetal development, but they’re also the cause of everything from morning sickness and mood swings to luscious hair and nails.

 But all that growth isn’t necessarily limited to your mane.
-Many women notice sprouting hair on the face, arms, legs or back.
+Many pregnant people notice sprouting hair on the face, arms, legs, or back.
 Still, it’s not forever—the growth-loss ratio “shifts in the opposite direction to normalize after the birth,” explains Wu.
-From early pregnancy to the end of the first year postpartum, some women report noticeable hair loss, she says.
+In fact, from early pregnancy to the end of the first year postpartum, some birthing parents report noticeable hair loss, she says.

-All those raging hormones can also have an effect on your skin—and we aren’t talking about increased radiance.
-Prenatal acne is a common offender that pops up for more than half of moms-to-be thanks to boosted oil production.
-Women with a history of acne or menstrual flare-ups at the beginning of their cycle are considered to have a higher risk of dealing with it during pregnancy.
+All those raging hormones can also have an effect on your skin.
+Prenatal acne is a common offender that pops up for many pregnant people thanks to boosted oil production.
+Someone with a history of acne or menstrual flare-ups at the beginning of their cycle is considered to have a higher risk of dealing with it during pregnancy.

 Turn Up the (Blood) Volume

-During pregnancy, your body is working serious overtime, and all of that effort means a sharp increase in blood volume—up to 40 to 45 percent.
-“This volume increase starts in the first trimester and continues steadily until delivery,” says Weed.
-To accommodate, your heart works more efficiently to pump more blood faster, and your heart rate increases too.
+During pregnancy, your body is working serious overtime, and all of that effort means a sharp increase in blood volume—up to 40-45% percent.
+“This volume increase starts in the first trimester and continues steadily until delivery,” says Dr. Weed.
+To accommodate, your heart works more efficiently to pump blood faster, and your heart rate increases too.

 While most of these changes happen over the course of 40 weeks, the pace quickens dramatically as you near the finish line.
-“No one can say for sure when natural labor may start,” says Wu, “but a woman may notice several changes as that day begins to draw near.”
-Some women report feeling as though the baby’s head is sinking lower into the pelvis, which can also further increase bathroom breaks.
+“No one can say for sure when natural labor may start,” says Wu, “but a pregnant person may notice several changes as that day begins to draw near.”
+Some people report feeling as though the baby’s head is sinking lower into the pelvis—which can also further increase bathroom breaks.

 Another sign is the ripening of the cervix.
 You may or may not notice, but in preparation for labor, your cervix is doing some pretty amazing stuff.
-“It’s softer, more pliable, a bit thinner and may even begin opening,” says Wu.
-Chalk it up to prostaglandins, estrogen and relaxin again, but mostly to the increasing pressure of your baby’s little head.
-“For women who have had children before, their cervix may even be two to four centimeters open for the last couple weeks of pregnancy,” says Wu.
+“It’s softer, more pliable, a bit thinner, and may even begin opening,” says Wu.
+Chalk it up to prostaglandins, estrogen, and relaxin again, but mostly to the increasing pressure of your baby’s little head.
+“For birthing parents who have had children before, their cervix may even be 2 to 4 centimeters open for the last couple weeks of pregnancy,” says Wu.

 While you may think otherwise, it’s typically the pressure caused by contractions—not your baby—that causes your water to break.
-In less than 15 percent of pregnancies, ruptured membranes signal the beginning of labor.
+In less than 15% of pregnancies, ruptured membranes signal the beginning of labor.
 It’s far more common for these membranes to spontaneously rupture when labor is already well underway.

 Contractions are another sign that the party is really getting started, even if they don’t actually lead to labor.
 “Oxytocin is the hormone released from the brain that causes the uterus to contract,” explains Wu.
 “Having bouts of contractions is a sign that your uterus is becoming more receptive to oxytocin.”

 Pregnancy is anything but a static condition, and of course, not every body change will be welcome.
 But however endless it may feel, every pregnancy does eventually come to an end.
-Soon enough, you’ll be kissing all of these crazy changes goodbye and kissing your sweet new baby hello.
+Soon enough, you’ll be kissing all of these wild changes goodbye and your sweet new baby hello.